Collage-CMS/mu/README.md

 1) In the content position of an element node (e.g. `["p", {"class": "x"}, obj]`) or,
 2) In the tag position of an element node (e.g. `[obj, {"class": "x"}, "content"]`)

-Object nodes have to be derived from the `mu.Node` class and must implement the `mu` method which should generate well-formed Mu data.
+Object nodes can be derived from the `mu.Node` class and must implement the `mu` method which should generate well-formed Mu data.
 This method will be called when rendering or expanding the Mu data structure.

 As an example take the following custom class definition.